alesgsanudoo/CS-Connect/README.md

 ## Features 🎨

 - **Random Server Connection**: Don't waste time picking a server, let the script do it for you!
+- **Automatic filling**: The script will download your xinu.xbin and power machine for you.
 - **Blacklist Management**: Add or remove servers from your blacklist.
 - **Auto-Refresh Broken Servers**: Stay updated with the latest list of broken servers from TA notes.